bord-o/minf/notes.md

 ## Questions
 - Is Cecil generating 32 bit code?

+## CodeGen
+- Var dec
+  - compile this as
+- Fun dec

+## Mono?
+- Can AOT compile everything
+- Much smaller runtime
+- more easily cross platform

 ## Packaging
 - Just bring a copy of the runtime
   + small